Skip to main content

 state_0[q] = 1.0; // Set amplitude

-We'll use exact diagonalization to compute the time evolution efficiently:
+We'll use exact diagonalization to compute the time evolution by obtaining obtaining computing the matrix exponential directly:

 def schrodingerPicture(N, J, h, dt, Nt, A_0, Hmt, state_0)